‘The Bachelor’ Spoilers: Tonight, Colton Underwood Finally Does It – ‘He Just Jumped The F**king Fence!’

 “He just jumped the f**king fence!”

 Once that little bit of information was revealed for this season of The Bachelor, fans began obsessing over it.
-They weren’t sure exactly when it was going to happen or what the reason may be behind Colton’s take-off, but they wanted it to happen.
+They weren’t sure exactly when it was going to happen or what the reason may be behind Colton’s takeoff, but they wanted it to happen.

 We get it. #BachelorNation wants the fence.
 The wait is over TONIGHT on #TheBachelor at 8|7c on ABC! pic.twitter.com/L4epuAR7mI